GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 ### ReferenceSequenceTrack

-Example ReferenceSequenceTrack config, which as above, is specified as the child of the assembly section of the config
+Example ReferenceSequenceTrack config, which as above, is specified as the child of the assembly section of the config:

 ```json
 {